 Question asked – How to prepare for JEE in the remaining time if I have a strong basic knowledge of all important chapters?

-IIT JEE Problem Solving Strategy After Basic Knowledge of all Chapters
+IIT JEE Problem Solving Strategy After Learning Basics of all Chapters

 Here is the JEE problem strategy after having strong basic knowledge of all chapters.